 Over time, the two races grew close, with most of the First Men even adopting the children’s gods (known today as the old gods).
 This was a time of peace, prosperity, myths, and legends; an age of renowned figures such as Brandon the Builder, who would later raise the great Wall.
 Lann the Clever swindled the Casterlys out of their own keep with nothing more than his wits (if the tales are to be believed).
 Durran Godsgrief, the first Storm King, loved the daughter of the sea god and goddess of the wind.
 After the gods wroth destroyed each of his castles, he built a final keep, Storm’s End, and achieved his victory.
 Many more legendary heroes lived during this time, their deeds and adventures taking on a mythic quality, making it difficult to separate fact from fiction.
 And then they came…

 During a long winter, a terrible period known as the Long Night (ca. -8,000) began.
-As a darkness that would last a generation blanketed Westeros, the White Walkers arose in the far north.
+As a darkness that would last a generation blanketed Westeros, there came the White Walkers.
 Demons with the powers of necromancy and wielding swords of ice, they led an army of the dead south – crushing the combined resistance of the children and the First Men.
 When all seemed lost, it was discovered that a substance called dragonglass could hurt the walkers.
 A lone hero of the First Men managed to reach the children, and together with the first Night’s Watch, the forces of light drove back the walkers at the Battle for the Dawn.
 The Wall was constructed, stretching 482 kilometres across the north (and a staggering 213 metres high).
 With this guard in place, the Night’s Watch took up their post on the Wall, determined to not let the forces of darkness come again.

 While the Night’s Watch have done their duties for years, there remains a dark stain on their history.
 The thirteenth lord commander abandoned his oath and took a mysterious woman whose skin was “cold as ice” for a wife.
 Using the Watch as an army, he declared himself the Night’s King and proceeded to commit unthinkable atrocities.
 He was only defeated thanks to an alliance between the Starks of Winterfell and Joramun, the King-beyond-the-wall.
 With this victory, the honor and purpose of the Watch was restored.